The main EMN activities in 2021 are as follows:

 The EMN Informs are focused on a particular issue and contain key findings and conclusions from reports, studies or EMN ad-hoc queries for policy-makers.

 The EMN Bulletin informs about actual situation, outputs and statistics in the fields of migration, integration and international protection at EU and Member State level.

 Extension of EMN Asylum and Migration Glossary

 The EMN translation and expository Glossary encompasses terms and definitions on migration and international protection in 23 European languages including Slovak.
-The Glossary contains more than 450 terms and is regularly updated.
+The Glossary contains more than 500 terms and is regularly updated.
 This year, EMN continues to prepare the Slovak version of the dictionary.
-The Glossary is available in the printed format, as an online publication on the European Commission website and as a free mobile application for Android.
+The Glossary is available in the printed format, as an online publication on the European Commission website and as a free mobile application.